-The health and safety of our members and staff who will attend the 25th AGM are the top priority of the Company.
-Hence, the following precautionary measures will be taken for the conduct of the 25th AGM:
+The health and safety of our members and staff who will attend the 26th AGM are the top priority of the Company.
+Hence, the following precautionary measures will be taken for the conduct of the 26th AGM:

-- a.
-Members or proxies are encouraged to abide by the most current regulations in place and enforced by the Ministry of Health and Government of Malaysia at the time deciding on whether or not to attend the 25th AGM in person. - b.
-Members are encouraged to appoint the Chairman of the meeting (or any other person) to act as proxy to attend and vote at the 25th AGM on their behalf by submitting the proxy form with predetermined voting instruction. - c.
-Members or proxies who are feeling unwell or have been placed on quarantine orders or stay-athome notices, you are advised to refrain from attending the 25th AGM in person. - d.
-Members or proxies who had been in physical contact with a person infected with COVID-19 are advised to refrain from attending the 25th AGM in person. - e.
-In the interest of the public health including the well-being of our members, members must cooperate with the precautionary measures put in place by the Company should members (or your proxies) wish to attend the 25th AGM in person. - f.
-Members/proxies must sanitise their hands and are strongly advised to wear a face mask if they are attending the meeting in person. - g.
-Members or proxies are advised to observe/maintain social distancing throughout the meeting. - h.
-NO door gift will be provided to the Members or proxies.
+- Members or proxies are encouraged to abide by the most current regulations in place and enforced by the Ministry of Health and Government of Malaysia at the time deciding on whether or not to attend the 26th AGM in person. - Members are encouraged to appoint the Chairman of the meeting (or any other person) to act as proxy to attend and vote at the 26th AGM on their behalf by submitting the proxy form with predetermined voting instruction. - Members or proxies who are feeling unwell or have been placed on quarantine orders or stay-at-home notices, you are advised to refrain from attending the 26th AGM in person. - Members or proxies who had been in physical contact with a person infected with COVID-19 are advised to refrain from attending the 26th AGM in person. - In the interest of the public health including the well-being of our members, members must cooperate with the precautionary measures put in place by the Company should members (or your proxies) wish to attend the 26th AGM in person. - Members/proxies must sanitise their hands and are strongly advised to wear a face mask if they are attending the meeting in person. f. - Members or proxies are advised to observe/maintain social distancing throughout the meeting. - NO door gift will be provided to the Members or proxies.

-In view of the constant evolving COVID-19 situation in Malaysia, we may be required to change the arrangements of our 25th AGM at short notice.
+In view of the constant evolving COVID-19 situation in Malaysia, we may be required to change the arrangements of our 26th AGM at short notice.
 Kindly check Bursa Securities's and Company's website at www.magnaprima.com.my for the latest updates on the status of the said meeting.